 - In addition, be sure to drink at least two liters of water a day to stay hydrated.

 - If you’re exercising and you sense that your temperature is increasing, or you feel a sensation of humidity, stop immediately.

 - In addition, reduce your consumption of alcoholic beverages because they worsen dehydration.

 - During warm weather, wear light clothing and bright colors.

-- Finally, don’t forget to ventilate your home and consume plenty of electrolytes.
+- Don’t forget to ventilate your home and consume plenty of electrolytes.

 We recommend: 7 reasons to drink cucumber juice

 Finally, it’s very important that you understand the difference between a fever and hyperthermia.
-In addition to a very high body temperature, with hyperthermia you are not able to reduce your temperature yourself.
+In addition to a very high body temperature, with hyperthermia, you aren’t able to reduce your temperature yourself.

 Thus, waste no time in going to a doctor, especially in the case of children or the elderly.